 Camera quality is slightly superior compared to similar toys.

 User Review( votes)

 If you don’t have high exceptions from your first drone, the T13 can be found here for $40.99 with free shipping.
-You can also opt for BNF package (in bundle with RC) for $48.99.
-Two color options are available: white or black.
+You can also opt for BNF package (in a bundle with RC) for $48.99.
+Two-color options are available: white or black.